BrianOfTheCosmos/broodwich/README.md

 ## Summary

-Broodwich is an in-band, in-memory implant for Java post-exploitation.
+Broodwich is an in-band, in-memory implant for Java post-exploitation in penetration tests and red team exercises.
 It installs a malicious servlet filter or Struts interceptor in a vulnerable web application, which can then surveil requests and take commands over the application's normal HTTP(S) communication channel.

 ## Goals
 * **Steal sensitive data** by regex-matching parameter names and saving their values for later retrieval.